fremling/Text2Tex.jl/README.md

-# UnicodeToTex
+# TextToTex
-Lightweight library that converts Unicode characters to the corresponding latex strings
+Lightweight library that converts simple html markdown and unicode characters to the corresponding latex strings